 Wednesday's market driver was the FOMC.
 The FOMC gave the market what it wanted, an outlook for two interest rate cuts this year, but there is doubt about the reality.
 The reality is that inflation remains high, and Trump's policies may accelerate it.
 In this scenario, there is as much risk the Fed will need to hike rates as the chance they will cut, opening the door to a significant market letdown later in the year.

 Thursday's catalyst could be the initial claims data and the impact, if any, of the widespread government labor force reductions.
-Featured: A new rule goes live in July — and the banks are quietly cashing in (Ad)
+Featured: Wall Street’s quietly buying these 3 AI infrastructure plays (Ad)

 |